mrkaleArduinoLib/gbj_tm1637/README.md

   - Screen buffer is considered as an image of controller's graphical memory.
   - Graphical library methods (prefixed with "print") performs all graphical manipulation in the screen buffer, which state reflects the desired image for display.
   - Finally the dedicated method transmits the content of the screen buffer to the driver and it causes to display the image on the attached display.
-- The driver TM1637 can control up to 6 LED digits each with radix (decimal dot or colon).
+- The driver TM1637 can control up to 6 7-segment digital tube digits each with radix (decimal dot or colon).
 - The library controls 7-segment glyphs (digits) independently from radix 8th segments of glyphs.
-- The library can control the TM1636 driver as well, which is binary compatible with TM1637 but controls just 4 LEDs.
+- The library can control the TM1636 driver as well, which is binary compatible with TM1637 but controls just 4 tubes.
 - The library does not implement key scan capabilities of the driver.
 - The library inherits from the system library **Print**, so that all *print* operations are available.